centrifuge/apps/centrifuge-js/README.md

 #### `signedToken: string`

-@Onno?
+TBD

 #### `document: CommitDocumentInput`

-@Onno?
+TBD

 ## `centrifuge.pod.commitDocumentAndMintNft([...args], options): { nftId: string; jobId: string}`

 After the document is created (and `documentId` is known) it needs to be commited to the chain to prevent changes in the future.
 The POD will take care of creating the NFT on-chain using the attributes from the provided `documentId`. `commitDocumentAndMintNft()` is doing a lot behind the scenes.
-So instead of completing immediatly, a `jobId` will be returned which can be used to track the progress of function call.
+So instead of completing immediately, a `jobId` will be returned which can be used to track the progress of function call.

 CentrifugeJS provides an async method to wait for the job to finish, which can be found under: `cent.pod.awaitJob()`.